Incarnate Word Cardinals football: NCAA Division I-AA/FCS

-The Cardinals have participated in the NCAA Division I FCS playoffs three times.
-Their combined record is 3–3.
+The Cardinals have participated in the NCAA Division I FCS playoffs four times.
+Their combined record is 4–4.

 Year-by-year results

 Stadium

 UIW home football games are played on campus at Gayle and Tom Benson Stadium.
 Benson Stadium was dedicated on September 1, 2008 and currently seats 6,000 people.
 It is named after Tom Benson and his wife Gayle, whose generous monetary donations helped start up the UIW football program.
 Record stadium attendance of 6,498 was recorded in a game against Houston Baptist on November 17, 2016.
-UIW currently has an overall home record at the stadium of 40–34.
+UIW currently has an overall home record at the stadium of 53–38.

 All-time record vs. Southland teams

 Official record (including any NCAA imposed vacates and forfeits) against all current Southland opponents: